SSWConsulting/SSW.People.Profiles/Andrew-Lean/Andrew-Lean.md

 ### SSW: Code Auditor

 At SSW I have primarily worked upon the Code Auditor project, which is a Web Forms desktop application and VS extension which helps developers maintain code quality in Visual Studio.
-I helped update the system to utilise the new Roslyn compiller and integrated it into more rules.
+I helped update the system to utilise the new Roslyn compiler and integrated it into more rules.
+I also added several features including automatic emailing services, reporting and a history of scans.

 ### SSW: TimePro Invoicing